All Episodes

 Because what Washington does often is it compromises going backwards.

-You have compromises like the so-called Cromnibus bill that passed in December.
+You have compromises like the so-called Cromnibus Bill that passed in December.

-It was a trillion dollar spending bill, paid off corporate welfare, paid off every special interest in Washington, and simply grew government.
+It was a trillion-dollar spending bill, paid off corporate welfare, paid off every special interest in Washington, and simply grew government.

 That's not a good compromise because it's not fixing the problems in this country.

-See, it's compromise or compromise.
+See, it's compromise for compromise.

-Compromise means to people like Matt Wauer, compromise means Republicans cave and agree with Democrats, and that's all Cruz is saying.
+Compromise means to people like Matt Wauer, compromise means Republicans cave and agree with Democrats.

 I'm not going to do it.